willwerscheid/ebnm-paper/README.md

 # ebnm-paper

-To reproduce results and figures, run code by following the instructions in the "code" folder.
+To reproduce results and figures, run code by following the instructions in the `code` folder.

-The versions of all packages used are given at the end of file `output/code_output_all.txt` via a call to `sessionInfo()`.
+The `output` folder includes `.rds` results from one run of the code for both the main paper and the appendix.
+The `figs` folder includes figures for the paper, which were generated from the same runs.

+We additionally include results from one "full" run of the timing study as `output/timecomps_full.rds` (see `code/README.md` for details).